wheelsbot7/laughing-carnival/content/blog/ultrakillthemes/index.md

 grudges, it even has a sense of irony[^2].
 It's an object that is nonetheless capable of thinking and feeling[^3].
 But not quite free will.
 V2 still follows its given directives without question, same as every other machine.
-Yet in these conditions, an sense of self was able to blossom.
+Yet in these conditions, a sense of self was able to blossom.
 A mind without free will.

 Which brings us to Testament III